adamoutler/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 * USB to Micro USB Cable
 * [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)*

-*Note, will not work on other Raspberry Pi's since they do not support USB OTG.
+*Note, this solution should work on any Raspberry Pi's that supports USB OTG (On-The-Go).
+This includes the Raspberry Pi 4 (via the USB-C port), but testing, and offical support, is limited to the Zero W.

 ### Usage